Actindo-AG/Documentation/RetailSuiteAccounting/Operation/02_ReviewAccount.md

   ![Balances](../../Assets/Screenshots/RetailSuiteAccounting/Book/Balances/Balances.png "[Balances]")

 3. If desired, select the *All months* radio button to display the balances for the entire fiscal year.
-By default, the *Only this month* radio button is preselected and the balances for the currently selected posting period are displayed.
+By default, the *Only this month* radio button is preselected and the balances for the currently selected posting period, or month, are displayed.

-[comment]: <> (Posting period -BP- = Journal oder Monat?
-Journal und Monat sind nicht deutlich auseinander getrennt.
-Unsicher!
-RS mit FH notwendig.)

 ## Access the account sheet